Kreijstal/commonjs2esm.js/README.md

 `options.locateFile` or `options.moduleLoader` if you need to control where the `sql-wasm.wasm` asset is served from.
-In Node.js the default loader resolves the wasm bundled with the installed `sql.js` package, while browsers fall back to the public CDN at `https://esm.sh/sql.js/dist/` unless you override the location.
+In Node.js the default loader resolves the wasm bundled with the installed `sql.js` package, while browsers fall back to the version-pinned CDN at `https://esm.sh/sql.js@1.10.3/dist/` (loading the module via `sql-wasm.js?target=es2022&deno`) unless you override the location.

 ### Environment Detection